-- a) identify and safeguard (where appropriate) waste management sites in appropriate locations; - b) assist in the implementation of a resource-recovery led strategy for sustainable waste management; - c) ensure that the Borough contributes to meeting the identified sub-regional needs for waste management facilities and sites: - d) encourage good design in new development in order to minimise waste, promote the use of reclaimed and recycled materials and to facilitate the storage, collection and recycling of waste; - e) encourage the sustainable transport of waste and promote the use of mechanisms such as waste audits and waste management plans to minimise the generation of waste; and - f) ensure that waste management facilities are developed whilst minimising any negative impacts on the environment and communities of the Borough.
+- a) identify and safeguard (where appropriate) waste management sites in appropriate locations; - b) assist in the implementation of a resource-recovery led strategy for sustainable waste management; - c) ensure that the Borough contributes to meeting the identified sub-regional needs for waste management facilities and sites; - d) encourage good design in new development in order to minimise waste, promote the use of reclaimed and recycled materials and to facilitate the storage, collection and recycling of waste; - e) encourage the sustainable transport of waste and promote the use of mechanisms such as waste audits and waste management plans to minimise the generation of waste; and - f) ensure that waste management facilities are developed whilst minimising any negative impacts on the environment and communities of the Borough.

-LPD01: Ensuring Quality All proposals for development will be expected, as appropriate having to their scale, location and nature, to meet or exceed the No Likely Significant Effects. following requirements:
+LPD01: Ensuring Quality Development in St Helens

+All proposals for development will be expected, as appropriate having to their scale, location and nature, to meet or exceed the following requirements:

-- 1. Quality of the Built Environment - a) Maintain or enhance the character and appearance of the local environment, for example with regard to the siting, layout, massing, scale, design and materials used in any building work, the building-to-plot ratio and landscaping; - b) Avoid causing harm to the amenities of the local area and surrounding residential and other land uses and occupiers: - c) Ensure that the occupiers of new developments will enjoy an appropriate standard of amenity and will not be adversely affected by neighbouring uses and vice versa; - d) Link in with surrounding movement patterns and not be prejudicial to the development of neighbouring land for example by creating landlocked sites; - e) Be located and designed so as to minimise opportunities for crime, for example by maximising natural surveillance; - f) Respect any existing natural features of the site by conserving, restoring or enhancing biodiversity and minimising any adverse impact on important natural features;
+- 1. Quality of the Built Environment - a) Maintain or enhance the character and appearance of the local environment, for example with regard to the siting, layout, massing, scale, design and materials used in any building work, the building-to-plot ratio and landscaping; - b) Avoid causing harm to the amenities of the local area and surrounding residential and other land uses and occupiers; - c) Ensure that the occupiers of new developments will enjoy an appropriate standard of amenity and will not be adversely affected by neighbouring uses and vice versa; - d) Link in with surrounding movement patterns and not be prejudicial to the development of neighbouring land for example by

 This is a development management policy relating to waste.
 It does not in itself provide for any location, type or extent of development.
-It does provide for the ninimisation of any negative impacts on environmental communities.
+It does provide for the minimisation of any negative impacts on nvironmental communities.
 This policy references the Joint Waste Local Plan which has been subject to HRA.